abadid/cmsc424-spring2018/project3/readme.md

 * **person**

     * **id:** This is the primary key of the table, to represent a unique person.
-This should variable should be the type "serial" which auto generates a next unique id to assign to a new person in the table.
+This should should be of type "serial" which we have not seen yet this semester; this data type auto generates a next unique id to assign to a new person in the table.

     * **first_name:** A string less than or equal to 12 characters long.